tw4449-s-MAS-Submods/tw4449-Custom-Room-Selection-Pack-Main-Repository/README.md

 ## Troubleshooting:

--If the rooms don't show up or if you get an error, most likely the files weren't placed correctly.
+If the rooms don't show up or if you get an error, most likely the files weren't placed correctly.
 Repeat step 3, making sure to put the "game" and "lib" folders directly into the main "Doki Doki Literature Club" folder.

+Alternately, if the rooms haven't shown up but Monika commented on them, you may not have 400 affection.
+You can check your affection level in your files at: 'Doki Doki Literature Club'>'log'>'aff_log.txt'

--If the problem persists, there may another issue with your install of MAS.
-Go to the "issues" tab on this webpage and see if anyone else has had the same issue, and try any solutions posted there.
-If not, leave a description of your problem, and I'll see what I can do.
+If the problem persists, there may another issue with your install of MAS.
+Go to the "tw4449-Location-Selector-Main-Repository" page on GitHub, and post your issue there.

 ## Other info: